 In recent years investors have increased liquidity in the life settlement asset class by trading blocks of life settlements amongst each other.
-This tertiary market for life insurance (secondary for life settlements) continues to grow, and as it does so too does the attractiveness of the opportunity that life settlements present to the investment community.
+This tertiary (or third tier) market for life insurance (i.e. existing life settlements investments sold to another investor) continues to grow, and as it does so too does the attractiveness of the opportunity that life settlements present to the investment community.
 Larger and more sophisticated investors continue to enter the tertiary market, and as a result block trading is becoming an attractive option - both for investors not wishing to venture into the secondary market as well as those looking for liquidity events.
 As this sector of the life settlement market continues to evolve, a larger and more diverse group of investors will begin to be involved.